charlieconneely/theory-algos-project/README.md

 ### **Why is it important?**
 Hashing algorithms such as SHA-512 serve many purposes.
-For example, passwords are often stored in a database as their hash values, meaning that if someone were to gain access to the database, it would be almost impossible to compute the original passwords.
-Additionaly, since a small change in input can have drastic changes in the respective hash ouput, tampering in files can easily be detected.
-[2] <br>
+For example, passwords are often stored in a database as their hash values, meaning that if some person were to gain access to this data, it would be almost impossible to compute the original passwords.
+The integrity of countless digital signatures depend entirely on the Secure Hash Algorithm.
+Additionaly, since a small change in input can have drastic changes in the respective hash ouput, tampering in files can easily be detected.[2]  <br>
-- Faster on 64 bit machines.
+SHA-512, specifically, is an important development on previous SHA editions because it improves both speed and security.
+The speed increase is due to the fact that SHA-512 processes a larger number of bits per block, and is better suited to 64-bit platforms[4]. <br>
-- Early SHA algorithms were eventually deemed insecure.
-The same hasn't happened for SHA-256, but it's better to keep developing more secure algorithms rather than waiting for that to happen.
+The increased security comes from both the larger output (x2 that of SHA-256) and the larger potential input.
+Where the potential combinations of digests was 2^256 for SHA-512, it becomes 2^512 for SHA-512.
+Although SHA-256 remains unbroken and is a massive improvement on SHA-1, it is still important to develop safer algorithms such as SHA-512 rather than wait for this to happen.

 ***
 ### **Questions**